 How to install door weather stripping to stop drafts and energy loss by sealing the gaps around your home’s exterior doors.
 Expert step-by-step advice for installing door weather stripping, door sweeps and door shoes.

 The products used to seal between a door and its jambs and top are the same as those used for sealing windows.
-For in-depth information about the various types of materials used for weatherstripping, see How to Weatherstrip Windows & Doors.
+For in-depth information about the various types of materials used for weatherstripping, see Weather Stripping Doors & Windows.

 The most effective and least visible types for these areas are spring-metal and cushion-vinyl strips and adhesive-backed foam.
 Foam is not as durable as strips, but it is a breeze to install and the least visible when the door is open.